ltrr-arizona-edu/burnr/README.md

 Basic tools to analyze forest fire history data (e.g. FHX) in R. This is designed for power users and projects with special needs.

-The project is under heavy development.
-Hic sunt dracones.

 ## A quick example

 ```R